techquest/isw-hosted-fields/README.md

 ```

 The callback method takes two parameters:
-- createError: Returns an error during the creation process.
+- createError: Returns an error (if any) during the creation process.
 - hostedFieldInstance: Creates a new instance of the hosted fields.
 The instance of the hosted fields has the following methods on it:
     a. makePayment()
     b. validatePayment()
     c. validatePayment()